 What to look for in home gym flooring

-While you may be tempted to think the softer the flooring is, the safest workouts are, this is not exactly true.
+While you may be tempted to think the softer the flooring is, the safest workouts are, this is not exactly correct.
 If your home gym is designed for weight lifting and stability exercises, soft flooring can compromise the results and put enormous stress on your joints, resulting in injuries.

 On the other hand, if you are more into Pilates and Yoga sessions or plan to use the home gym mostly for martial arts and cardio workouts, then soft flooring is what you need.
 So the rule says: